confluentinc/ksqldb-recipes/docs/predictive-analytics/next-best-offer/index.md

 );
 ```

-This table provides the enrichment information needed once the application calculates the "next best offer".
+This table provides the enrichment information that will be needed when the application calculates the next best offer.

-Here are the insert statements to fill the `OFFERS` table:
+To populate the `OFFERS` table, execute the following `INSERT` statements:

 ```sql
 INSERT INTO offers (offer_id, offer_name, offer_url) VALUES (1,'new_savings','http://google.com.br/magnis/dis/parturient.json');